truher/frc-test/cv1/illuminator.md

 TK 50%

+# Alternatives

+There are certainly many possible alternatives designs for the illuminator:

+1. The Limelight illuminator
-There are certainly many possible alternatives designs for the illuminator -- the Limelight illuminator, for example, [appears to use](https://www.chiefdelphi.com/t/ever-wondered-what-makes-a-limelight-2-tick/380418) one [AL8860 driver](https://www.diodes.com/part/view/AL8860/) for each pair of LEDs, using a custom printed circuit board.
-The design above is much simpler, and avoids all fabrication of any kind.
+[appears to use](https://www.chiefdelphi.com/t/ever-wondered-what-makes-a-limelight-2-tick/380418)
+one [AL8860 driver](https://www.diodes.com/part/view/AL8860/) for each pair of LEDs, using a custom printed circuit board.
+The design above is much simpler, and avoids fabrication of any kind.
+2. Something like a [Neopixel ring](https://www.adafruit.com/product/1643) would not be a good choice; neopixels are not particularly bright, and their output spectrum doesn't match any convenient filter.